floehden/NetAuto-Bootcamp/Topics/Programming/Python/Challenges/Day-12/readme.md

       * Wrap your logic in `try...finally` to ensure the connection is always closed.

 Good luck\!
 This final challenge will solidify your understanding of Paramiko's core workflow.

+## Final ToDo

+Post about your journey, what you learned on different platforms like [LinkedIn](https://www.linkedin.com/feed/), [Twitter](https://x.com/intent/post?url=https%3A%2F%2Fgithub.com%2FNetAuto-RheinMain%2FNetAuto-Bootcamp&text=I%20just%20completed%20Day%2012%20of%20the%20NetAuto%20Bootcamp%20on%20Python%20Programming!&hashtags=NetAutoBootcamp%2CNetworkAutomation) or any other of your favourite platforms.
+Follow up on your journey and share it with others!
+Use the Hashtags #NetAutoBootcamp #NetworkAutomation </br>
+You can also tag us on LinkedIn with @netauto-group-rheinmain